banzaicloud/koperator-docs/docs/operation/monitoring.md

 ## Using Helm for Prometheus

-By default operator installs Kafka Pods with the following annotations, also it opens port 9020 in all brokers to enable scraping.
+By default, the Kafka operator installs Kafka Pods with the following annotations, also it opens port 9020 in all brokers to enable scraping.

 ```yaml
     "prometheus.io/scrape": "true"